TeachingLabHQ/tl-coach-log-form/README.md

 ## Overview:
 Purpose: The purpose of the app is to test out Monday.com API to see if integrating Monday.com is better for the attendance system.
 ## Getting Started:
-To get started developing the application, there are a few commands the developer needs to run before he can run the app and edit the files.
+To get started developing the application, there are a few commands the developer needs to run before running the app and editing the files.

 `git clone <github repo URL link>`<br />
-In the terminal, when the developer is at the right directory that he wants to be in, he should use the command above to pull the code to the local environment.
+In the terminal, when at the right directory that he wants to be in, the developer should use the command above to pull the code to the local environment.
 The github repo URL link in this case is [https://github.com/TeachingLabHQ/monday-api-app.git](https://github.com/TeachingLabHQ/monday-api-app.git) The developer should be able to see and access the link by clicking the green Code tab.